-- This data shows a similar downward trend to the IOBI work with deaths as a result of unintentional injury decreasing significantly over the last twenty years in both children aged 15 years and under and adults aged 15 and over (Chart 2 (view chart) ).
-UPDATE WHEN GET REVISED FIGURES
+- This data shows a similar downward trend to the IOBI work with deaths as a result of unintentional injury decreasing from 2000 to 2010 in both children aged 15 years and under and adults aged 15 and over.
+However there was a sharp rise in adult deaths in 2011.
+(Chart 2 (view chart) ).

-- Death rates from unintentional injury in adults (25KB) and children(20KB) for the most deprived areas are generally higher compared with the least deprived areas, for example, for the period 2002 to 2006, the standardised mortality ratio for adults in the least deprived area (deprivation quintile 1) was 65.9 compared with 123.0 within the most deprived area (deprivation quintile 5).
+- Death rates from unintentional injury in adults (25KB) for the least deprived areas are generally lower compared with the most deprived areas, for example, for the period 2007 to 2011, the standardised mortality ratio for adults in the least deprived area (deprivation quintile 5) was 64.2 compared with 131.0 within the most deprived area (deprivation quintile 1).

-- More than half of injury related deaths in adults in 2010-2011 are due to falls.
+- Nearly half of injury related deaths in adults in 2010-2011 are due to falls.